Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

 It’s likely that your teen is working hard to read more complicated texts and comprehend fully the layers of meaning in what they are reading.
 Your teen may still struggle with certain vocabulary words, recalling and putting together the continuity of the story, or understanding metaphor and symbolism.
 They may also need to tackle research learning from more scholarly works.
-The roles of reading and how it can support your older teen is changing and evolving.
-Learning about what developmental milestones your teen is working on can help a parent know which aspects might be more difficult.
-Strategies can also be formed around developmental themes.
-Here are some examples as they relate to reading:
+The roles of reading and how it can support your older teen are changing and evolving.
+Learning about what developmental milestones your teen is working on can help you know which aspects might be more difficult.

 - Ask open-ended questions.
 When your teen invites you to learn more about what they are reading or asks a question, listen with interest.
 Use any invitation as a learning moment for you to learn about your teen.
 You can also ask prompting questions such as: